sematic-ai/sematic/developer-docs/README.md

 $ sematic run examples/mnist/pytorch
 ```

 Do this for all supported versions of python.
+You can check your virtual env Server and
+Python versions using `sematic version`.
-If everything works fine,
-we are ready to push the release.
+If everything works fine, we are ready to push the release.

 ```bash
 $ make test-release